Golf Card Game Strategy

 Column Management

-Think of your grid as three columns, not six individual cards.
+Think of your 2×3 grid (two rows, three columns) as three columns, not six individual cards.
 When you swap a card, consider:

 • What's already in that column?